How to Make Beautiful After Christmas Winter Mantel Decor

 Step One:

-The first step for any space I want to restyle is to clear it completely.
+The first thing I do for any space I want to restyle is to clear it completely.
 Think of it as a blank canvas to create your art!
 Plus, it always feels good to give everything a good dusting, scrubbing, and cleaning between seasons!
 I worked on this last week in our home and it felt so good!

 Once the space is completely clear (and cleaned!), I start with my largest items and begin by placing those on the mantel at different heights.

-For this styling, I started with the frames, mirror, and clock face.
+For this winter decor styling, I started with the frames, mirror, and clock face.

 I added the largest frames and the mirror as my first layer.
 The patina on these old frames give them such an elegant, vintage look.
 It was exciting to find them on a trip to the Ohio Valley Antique Mall when we went up north one Christmas!

-Layered with candles, mirrors are a great way to reflect the light and double the magic!
+Layered with candles, mirrors are a great way to reflect the light and double the magic of your winter mantel decor!
 I use these battery-operated taper candles all throughout our home during the fall and winter.
 The remote control plus a timer makes them so convenient.
 At the same time, they look so realistic with the wax finish and flickering flame.
 They can really help your room feel even more cozy during the cold winter months.

 Step Two for Mantel Decor: Edit!

-As I started adding the next layer, using the vintage clock face frame, I realized it wasn’t all going to fit.
+As I started adding the next layer on my winter mantel decor, using the vintage clock face frame, I realized it wasn’t all going to fit.
 I removed the second frame and love how now it all fills the space but isn’t too cluttered.
 It has the perfect vintage vibe without feeling too jumbled.

 Tip: a lot of home decor styling doesn’t work on the first…or second…or third try.